 I wish to act on my own account.
 What shall I do?

 Since the recent amendment to the Real Estate Brokerage Act, a broker may act on his own account as soon as he obtains his OACIQ licence (the concept of beginner broker has been removed).
 To change your method of practice to act on your own account, you must complete the Application for licence modification – Real estate or mortgage broker form, taking care to indicate the address of your establishment, even if it is your residence, and to include the applicable fees (see the List of administrative fees).

 You may act on your own account if you meet the following conditions:

-For brokers who obtained their licence after successfully taking a skills-based certification examination after May 1, 2010:
+For holders who obtained their broker’s licence after successfully taking a skills-based certification examination after May 1, 2010:

-For brokers who obtained their licence before May 1, 2010 (former affiliated agents):
+For holders who obtained their broker’s licence before May 1, 2010 (former affiliated agents):

-- You have successfully taken the certification examination “Former affiliated agents wishing to act on their own account” OR you have completed the continuing education program to act on your own account (8 training activities) in 18 months (for more information, see the Mandatory basic training: Becoming agency executive officers or acting on your own account) page.
+- Be holder of a valid broker’s licence; having successfully taken the certification examination “Former affiliated agents wishing to act on their own account” OR having completed the continuing education program to act on your own account (8 training activities) in 18 months (for more information, see the Mandatory basic training: Becoming agency executive officers or acting on your own account) page.

 Within 10 days following the modification of your licence, you must open a trust account, failing which your licence will be suspended (in this regard see IMPORTANT NOTICE — Opening and maintaining a trust account).

 Please note that when acting on your own account, you may not use a pseudonym, hire brokers or act through a business corporation.

 I wish to act as agency executive officer.
 What shall I do?